Below is an outline of the four-week coding crash-course. The strength relies on the 1-on-1 time students have with the instructor.

 We review everything we’ve learned so far, and review our individual application projects.
 We’ll also learn what LaTeX is, and complete draft resumes using the language/program if students would like to learn.
 Lastly, we’ll discuss what it looks like to put this all together and start the job search.

 We take a look at some no-code app building options for non-technical founders such as Wordpress, Webflow, Bubble and more.

 We’ll talk about the path you’ll need to take in order to get a coding job.

 In this final week we’ll cover the difference between Mac, Linux & Windows.
 As well, we’ll get an overview of a complete stack for an app such as Twitter, which serves many millions of clients each day and utilized distributed computing, caching and many other advanced technologies that are now exponentially more accessible to you the coder.

 Each coder has a total of 9.5 hours, after the first 30 minute orientation, to receive personalized tech coaching.
 Whether you’re a new coder building your first application, or a founder bringing an idea into reality, you receive individualized support in achieving your goals.

 And this concludes the Rebel Coding Four Week Coding Crash Course.

-Students have 12 weeks from the start of their cohort to use their 9.5 hours of coaching time; while the Discord Community is open 24/7/365.
+Students have 4 weeks from the start of their cohort to use their coaching hours; while the Discord Community is open 24/7/365.

 I’d love to help you take these first steps and look forward to learning with you!